fxlin/p3-tee/docs/sod.md

 *: SOD implements an abstraction layer to handle the filesystem API differences of Unix & Windows and allows custom APIs for other OSes.

-To port SOD into TEE, we will bridge the services provided by OPTEE to what is expected by SOD.
+To port SOD into TEE, we bridged the services provided by OPTEE to what is expected by SOD.

 For 1. the solution is simple -- simply supply the required semantics to SOD while ensuring it can execute correctly.
 This is done in `fs.h` and `stat.h` added to the ported library.
 As you may see, required but not necessary APIs are substituted by a stub function, which does nothing.